-We believe that educating our community members is one of the best forms of trafficking prevention.
+We believe that educating our community members are one of the best forms of trafficking prevention.
 Damascus Road Project offers presentations in High Schools, Colleges & Tech Schools where we arm our youth with the information they need to identify potential traffickers, as well as potential victims.

 We offer monthly human trafficking 101 community trainings at our office for those interested in learning more about trafficking in our communities as well as volunteer opportunities with us.